 Since man-woman relations are the fundamental contradiction for radical feminists they have paid a great deal of attention to sexual relations between men and women.
 Sexuality has become the arena where most of the discussions and debates of radical feminism got concentrated.
-The stand of the Christian Churches in the West. regarding various issues including sex and abortion has been extremely conservative.
-This is more so in countries like the US, France and Italy.
+The stance of the Christian Churches in the West regarding various issues including sex and abortion has been extremely conservative.
+This is more so in countries like the US.
+France and Italy.
 Christian morality has defended sex only after marriage and opposed abortion.
 The radical feminist theorists confronted these questions head on.
-At the same time they also exposed how in a patriarchal society within sexual relations (even within marriage) women often feel a sense of being dominated sexuality or sexual choice became issues of discussion and debate.
+At the same time they also exposed how in a patriarchal society within sexual relations (even within marriage) women often feel a sense of being dominated.

+It is in this background that questions of sexual repression, compulsory heterosexuality and homosexuality or sexual choice became issues of discussion and debate.
 The radical feminists believe that in a patriarchal society even in sexual relations and practices male domination prevails.
 This has been termed as repression by the first trend and ideology of sexual objectification by the cultural feminists.
 According to them sex is viewed as bad, dangerous and negative.
 The only sex permitted and considered acceptable is marital heterosexual practice.
 (Heterosexuality means sexual relations between people of different sexes, that is between men and women).
 There is pressure from patriarchal society to be heterosexual and sexual minorities, i.e. lesbians, transvestites, transsexuals, etc. are considered as intolerable.
 Sexual pleasure, a powerful natural force, is controlled by patriarchal society by separating so-called good, normal, healthy sexual practice from bad, unhealthy illegitimate sexual practice.